 T V Personalities

-For someone in the television industry, public speaking is partially what earns them their bread and butter.
+For someone in the television industry, public speaking partially earns them their bread and butter.
 Millions of people watch television as their daily source of information and news, hence for them, it’s important the speaker is eloquent and clear.
 It’s not just about what you say on TV, it’s also about how you say it; your body language, your tone as well as your gestures matter.
-For example, you can’t give the news of a fatal disease while smiling, instead, you will do it with a look of concern.
-It’s a career that requires you to be aware but also has the ability to improvise whenever needed.
-Hence, good command on public speaking is imperative.
+For example, you can’t give the news of a fatal disease while smiling.
+Instead, you will do it with a look of concern.
+It’s a career that requires you to be aware but also can improvise whenever needed.
+Hence, a good command of public speaking is imperative.

 Entertainers

-Actors, comedians, hosts, and even theatre artists, each of their careers revolve around public speaking.
-Presentation skills form a major chunk of public speaking and entertainers do just that; they present themselves in different ways.
-To be able to convey and deliver messages in a variety of settings, you need to have control over your words, your body language, your voice, and moreover, you need to be able to do all that and more with confidence.
-As an actor/theatre artist, you need the audience to be in the moment with you and be a part of the scene, you can only do that if you have a command over yourself.
-As a comedian, you need to hold the audience’s attention and amuse them at the same time, something only a skilled public speaker can do.
+Actors, comedians, hosts, and even theatre artists each of their careers revolve around public speaking.
+Presentation skills form a major chunk of public speaking, and entertainers do just that; they present themselves differently.
+To be able to convey and deliver messages in a variety of settings, you need to have control over your words, your body language, and your voice, and moreover, you need to be able to do all that and more with confidence.
+As an actor/theatre artist, you need the audience to be in the moment with you and be a part of the scene.
+You can only do that if you have a command over yourself.
+As a comedian, you need to hold the audience’s attention and amuse them simultaneously, something only a skilled public speaker can do.

 Spokesperson

-As a spokesperson, your job needs you to convey messages clearly from one party to another.
-You serve as the link between the audience and a celebrity, a political figure, or an organization.
+As a spokesperson, your job requires you to convey messages clearly from one party to another.
+You link the audience and a celebrity, a political figure, or an organization.
 Your job literally depends on your clear communication capabilities.
-Spokespersons interact with important people like event organizers and media professionals on a daily basis.
-You always need to uphold the image of your client and make sure that all announcements made regarding them are done in the best possible manner.
-It’s your duty to always deliver the message keeping the interest of your client in mind and you can only do that if you’re well-versed in the art of public speaking.
+Spokespersons interact with important people like event organizers and media professionals daily.
+You always need to uphold your client’s image and ensure that all announcements made regarding them are done in the best possible manner.
+You must always deliver the message keeping the interest of your client in mind, and you can only do that if you’re well-versed in the art of public speaking.

 Politician

 Does this one really need an explanation?
-Politicians are public figures who are always under the scrutiny of the masses, they simply cannot be lousy public speakers.
-Look at any celebrated politician, one thing that they all have in common is their ability to persuade and move the public with their impactful discourses and speeches.
-From election campaigns to political debates on Prime television, politicians spend a lot of their time delivering speeches on a myriad of topics.
+Politicians are public figures who are always under the scrutiny of the masses.
+They simply cannot be lousy public speakers.
+Look at any celebrated politician.
+One thing that they all have in common is their ability to persuade and move the public with their impactful discourses and speeches.
+From election campaigns to political debates on Prime television, politicians spend a lot of their time delivering speeches on various topics.
 As a politician and policymaker, your speeches can actually make a difference.

 Speech Coach

-I’m sure you’ve heard some impactful TEDx speeches, who do you think is behind them?
+I’m sure you’ve heard some impactful TEDx speeches.
+Who do you think is behind them?
 Usually, it’s a speech coach.
-As a speech coach, you don’t just need to be good at public speaking, but you need to be absolutely brilliant at it.
+As a speech coach, you don’t just need to be good at public speaking but also absolutely brilliant at it.
 You can’t help someone else with their speeches if you don’t have a good grip on yours.
-Speech coaching can take a mediocre monologue to a moving speech that everyone in the audience will remember and that exactly should be your goal.
-In this role, you get paid to be good at public speaking and to make your client even better at it.
+Speech coaching can take a mediocre monologue to a moving speech that everyone in the audience will remember, and that should be your goal exactly.
+In this role, you get paid to be good at public speaking and make your client even better.

 Now, you can name a job that requires a lot of public speaking and beyond!